kubeflow/website/content/docs/pipelines/metrics/pipelines-metrics.md

 To see a visualization of the metrics:

 1. Open the **Experiments** page in the Kubeflow Pipelines UI.
 1. Click one of your experiments.
+The **Runs** page opens showing the top two metrics, where *top* is determined by prevalence (that is, the metrics with the highest count) and then by metric name.
-The **Runs** page opens, showing the top three metrics as columns for each run.
+  The metrics appear as columns for each run.

-The following example shows two metrics, **accuracy-score** and **roc-auc-score**, for two runs within an experiment:
+The following example shows the **accuracy-score** and **roc-auc-score** metrics for two runs within an experiment:

 <img src="/docs/images/taxi-tip-run-scores.png"
   alt="Metrics from a pipeline run" class="mt-3 mb-3 border border-info rounded">

-The above example comes from the *tax tip prediction* sample that is pre-installed when you deploy Kubeflow.
+The above example comes from the *taxi tip prediction* sample that is pre-installed when you deploy Kubeflow.
 You can run the sample by selecting **[Sample] ML - TFX - Taxi Tip Prediction Model Trainer** from the Kubeflow Pipelines UI.
 For help getting started with the UI, follow the